-- Global Awareness: Students will be able to demonstrate knowledge of the interrelatedness of local, global, international, and intercultural issues, trends, and systems. - Students will demonstrate a foundational knowledge of the world's human and physical geographic features, institutions, and processes (such as trade, religion, environmental degradation and migration) and how they relate to each other. - Global Perspective: Students will be able to conduct a multi-perspective analysis of local, global, international, and intercultural problems. - Students will be able to identify, differentiate between and apply multiple perspectives (including physical science, social science and popular perspectives) to critically examine key geographic issues. - Global Engagement: Students will be able to demonstrate willingness to engage in local, global, international, and intercultural problem solving. - Students will gain the ability to engage in actions that impact local and global processes, by coming to understand their connections to these processes (especially via their location in Miami).
+- Global Awareness: Students will be able to demonstrate knowledge of the interrelatedness of local, global, international, and intercultural issues, trends, and systems. - Students will be able to demonstrate knowledge of contemporary global changes, including their historical geographies and dynamics. - Global Perspective: Students will be able to develop a multi-perspective analysis of local, global, international, and intercultural problems. - Students will be able to analyze issues from multiple perspectives on global change. - Global Engagement: Students will be able to demonstrate willingness to engage in local, global, international, and intercultural problem solving. - Students will be critical assessors of information about global issues.